tariel2208/DopTrack/README.md

-# DopTrack
+# DopTrack Dashboard

-A modern and responsive productivity & dopamine tracking dashboard built using pure frontend technologies.
+A modern and responsive productivity & dopamine tracking dashboard built with frontend technologies.
-The project focuses on clean UI design, dashboard layouts, and interactive user experience.
+This project was developed as part of my frontend learning journey to improve my skills in UI design, responsive layouts, and JavaScript interactivity.

 ---